Deadlift

 Traditional cardio workout, just as a warm-up, has a minimal number of benefits because it doesn’t do anything to increase the range of motion of the neural drive or working joints to the working muscles.

-However, if you are doing cardio in order to lose weight, you should do it after you are done with lifting.
+However, if you are doing cardio to lose weight, you should do it after you are done with lifting.
 By lifting the weight you will improve the intensity of the stimulus to your muscles, which you won’t do if you are exhausted from your cardio training.

 6. Inadequate hydration